Hear straight from our Graduates

 I loved every bit of this training and feel equipped to share what I have learned with others!
 The Abbey Yoga Teacher Trainers taught how to beautifully create a yoga sequence using the Tabernacle presented in the Old Testament and Jesus’ fulfillment of the Tabernacle in the New Testament.
 If you ever wondered how to teach yoga as a Christian and point your students to our loving God and Savior Jesus Christ, here is a chance to study with a team that authentically lives out their faith and honors God in what they do.
 This team taught with excellence the yoga sequence template, yoga history and philosophy, meditation, breath, and more.

-YTT training through The Abbey was life changing and so much more than just learning how to teach yoga.
+Yoga Teacher Training through The Yoga Abbey was life-changing and so much more than just learning how to teach yoga.
 The wealth of knowledge, grace, and love for Jesus this team of teachers has is amazing.
-They are not afraid to answer the difficult and controversial questions while keeping a solid Biblical foundation.
-By the end of the training I felt confident to teach a yoga class that is safe physically and spiritually.
-I also grew in my personal practice, relationship with God and self-worth.
+They are not afraid to answer difficult and controversial questions while keeping a solid Biblical foundation.
+By the end of the training, I felt confident to teach a yoga class that is safe physically and spiritually.
+I also grew in my personal practice, relationship with God, and self-worth.

-The Abbey’s teacher training program is transformative.
-I expected to be challenged physically, mentally and spiritually and I was!
-Caroline and her teaching team led with excellence, grace and humbleness.
+The Yoga Abbey Yoga 200 Hour Teacher Training program is transformative.
+I expected to be challenged physically, mentally, and spiritually and I was!
+Caroline and her teaching team led with excellence, grace, and humbleness.
 They know the word of God and they have a deep well of wisdom to share in the area of yoga.
 I trust them highly as Christians and as leaders in yoga.

-I began the Abbey YTT training brand new to yoga, in the middle of a hard life transition, and without any plan or even a desire to teach others… I completed this training with divine friendships, abundant grace and a new ability to hold space for others while holding more space for God in my own life.
-If you are feeling led to do this training DO IT!
+I began The Yoga Abbey Yoga Teaching Training program brand new to yoga, in the middle of a hard life transition, and without any plan or even a desire to teach others… I completed this training with divine friendships, abundant grace, and a new ability to hold space for others while holding more space for God in my own life.
+If you are feeling led to do this training, DO IT!
 You belong here!

 When I started the training, I wasn’t sure if I belonged.
 I constantly struggled with whether God wanted me in the training but yet felt drawn to joining it.
 As the training continued, I started to see how God was using the training to challenge me, to gently push me to rely on him when I felt inadequate in the training, which was often!
 Towards the end of the training, I finally had no doubt that the draw I felt towards the training was God.
 I now have a much greater appreciation for yoga and it’s deep history.
 I learned more about God, his deep desire to be near his creation, and his character.
 I’m excited to take all that I have learned and invite my future students to commune with God on their mats.